GuangyWang/TADsplimer/README.md

 Input
 ----------

-The input are two Hi-C matrices to be compared.
+The input are two Hi-C matrices (full TSV matrices) to be compared.
 The Hi-C matrices should have the dimension N * N.

 Output